How To Start A Smarter Maintenance Plan for Fluid Power Systems

 - Improve parts inventory management

-Other innovations give options to monitor, setup, and configure connected products.
-Pictured here is Eaton LifeSense, but others such as Parker Hannifin’s SensoNODETM and Sun Hydraulics XMD hydro electric driver.
+Other innovations provide options to monitor, set up, and configure connected products.
+Figure 1 shows Eaton LifeSense, but others exist, such as Parker Hannifin’s SensoNODETM and Sun Hydraulics XMD hydro electric driver.

-Preventative maintenance normally uses knowledge about the machine to determine when it is a good time to service equipment or replace parts.
+Preventive maintenance normally uses knowledge about the machine to determine when it is a good time to service equipment or replace parts.
 For example, a maintenance manual might suggest replacing a timing belt every 30,000 hours of operation.
-But, workers who see the machine every day are able to observe the condition of the belt to determine if it can last longer or if it needs to be replaced sooner.
+But, workers who see the machine every day observe the belt's condition to determine if it can last longer or if it needs to be replaced sooner.

-If a part’s operation is prolonged due to its observed condition a technician might become busy and forget to check it regularly or remember the last time equipment was serviced or checked.
+Suppose a part’s operation is prolonged due to its observed condition.
+In that case, a technician might become busy and forget to check it regularly or remember the last time equipment was serviced or inspected.

-No matter how well a preventative maintenance plan is, predictive maintenance coupled with a connected monitoring device is adding value to operations.
-Adding predictive maintenance to backup a preventative maintenance plan can ensure service is done when needed not when assumed.
+No matter how well a preventative maintenance plan is, predictive maintenance coupled with a connected monitoring device adds value to operations.
+Adding predictive maintenance to back up a preventative maintenance plan can ensure service is done when needed, not when assumed.

 Additionally, data history will ensure any maintenance prolonged due to an observed condition is not forgotten.

 Having a smart connected device isn’t providing a universal solution.
-Hoses and fluid levels should still be checked regularly.
 A leading cause of failures is overlooking fluid levels and filters.
+Technicians should still check hoses and fluid levels regularly.
 Additionally, leaks and resistance in a system can be costly, but could go unnoticed if everyone is simply waiting for notifications to alert them.

 In a pneumatic system, leaks can be expensive.
-A technician might not notice if a compressor is performing more cycles than normal; especially if the compressor is at a distance from workers.
+A technician might not notice if a compressor is performing more cycles than normal, especially if the compressor is far from workers.

-Festo’s Motion Terminal with pneumatic abilities.
-Image used courtesy of Festo.
+Figure 2.
+Festo's Motion Terminal with pneumatic abilities.
+Image used courtesy of Festo

-Festo's Motion Terminal is equipped with smarter operation, such as the ability to slow a pneumatic rod before hitting its max or min stroke is prolonging cylinders' lifecycle and reducing maintenance overall.
+Festo's Motion Terminal is equipped with "smarter" operations, such as the ability to slow a pneumatic rod before hitting its maximum or minimum stroke.
+This prolongs the cylinders' lifecycle and reduces maintenance overall.

-According to Swagelok, a company that develops and provides fluid system products, “A single leak in a quarter-inch compressed airline can cost a facility anywhere from $2,500 USD to more than $8,000 USD per year.”
-The report also mentioned how poorly designed and maintained compressed air systems might be costing the U.S. industry up to $3.2 billion annually.
+According to Swagelok, a company that develops and provides fluid system products, “A single leak in a quarter-inch compressed airline can cost a facility anywhere from 2,500 USD to more than 8,000 USD per year.”
+The report also mentioned how poorly designed and maintained compressed air systems might be costing the U.S. industry up to 3.2 billion USD annually.

 Connected devices are working on detecting leaks and system health.
-Providing data such as fluid viscosity, temperature, flow rate, levels, and pump operation to an experienced technician will have a better idea if leaks, plugged filters, etc. are causing excessive wear in a system.
+Providing data such as fluid viscosity, temperature, flow rate, levels, and pump operation to an experienced technician will likely create a better idea if leaks, plugged filters, etc., are causing excessive wear in a system.

-Software is available that might provide insight into maintenance concerns, but it is important to have smart systems and smart technicians.
-If a system is requiring more maintenance than the OEMs manual or repairs are increasing in general, it could be assumed there is something else acting on the system.
+Software might help provide insight into maintenance concerns, but it is important to have smart systems and smart technicians.
+If a system requires more maintenance than the OEM's manual, or repairs are increasing in general, it could be assumed there is something else acting on the system.

-Fluid degradation is often caused by external forces.
+External forces often cause fluid degradation.
 If a smart device can’t sense what is happening outside the fluid, it will not find the root cause of failures or increased maintenance.